V-G-spec/Digital-Electronics/Counters/Synchronous Ring Counter/ReadMe.md

 • First, calculate the number of D Flip-Flops required.

-• Assign values to the inputs D for each of the Flip-Flops looking at the state table (Fig. 1).
+• Assign values to the inputs D for each of the Flip-Flops looking at the state table.
 Note that for the intermediate flip-flops, the behaviour is the output of one fed as input to the other.
 Be careful about the input of the MSB of the states.